audiologiks/findajob/kb/workabroad/readme.md

 There are articles organized by Country where a person wants to work, and topics on working overseas.

-These are being migrated from audiologiks.com using Zendesk.
-Migration to be done by 3/10/2020.
+There are more articles updated during the year at [Audiologiks.com](https://audiologiks.zendesk.com/hc)

-#	Index of Articles on Working Abroad (last updated on 2/23)
+#	Index of Articles on Working Abroad (last updated on 11/20/2020)

 1. [26 Careercross Job Categories, 218 Sub-categories (English)](https://github.com/audiologiks/webclient/blob/master/kb/workabroad/Japan/jobboards/careercross.md) Just showing the number of jobs, job roles, industries and categories of work there are.
 Just an amazing amount of specialization in work.
+If you don't have much experience, try to see where your skills will fit and your experience gives you some insight into the role.
+Careercross is one of the first bilingual internet job boards in Japan and is run by a large recruitment company.

 2. [72 Life Sciences Companies](https://github.com/audiologiks/webclient/blob/master/kb/workabroad/Life_Sciences.md) Just as an example, looking at industries including the Life Sciences or Healthcare industry, you will find clusters of companies in different fields that you can apply to.
 Recruiters will specialize or have teams of consultants that specialize in hiring for roles in that industry.